thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   geekdocEditPath = "edit/main/exampleSite/content"

   # (Optional, default true) Enables search function with flexsearch.
-  # Index is built on the fly and might slowdown your website.
+  # Index is built on the fly and might slow down your website.
   geekdocSearch = false

   # (Optional, default false) Display search results with the parent folder as prefix.
 This